Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Results and Discussion

-Given that $\sim 95\%$ of double-peaked emission line XRGs likely host dual AGNs, and considering the galaxy overdensity with similar color in proximity to the central radio source in deep DECaLS images, we shall now briefly explore the role of galaxy mergers in the formation of XRGs.
+Given that $\sim 95\%$ of double-peaked emission line XRGs likely host dual AGNs, and considering the galaxy overdensity with similar color in proximity to the central radio source in deep DECaLS images, we further explore the role of galaxy mergers in the formation of XRGs.
 To identify potential mergers, we search for galaxies located near the central radio core that have potential companion matching spectroscopic redshifts within $\Delta z = 0.003$, corresponding to a peculiar velocity of $\sim 1000 \rm \ km\ s^{-1}$ in small groups \citep{1978ApJ...222..784G, 1993ApJ...404...38G}.
 Here, we examine galaxies within a 30-arcsecond radius, which corresponds to $\sim$150 kpc at the average redshift of 0.3, well within the typical virial radius of a central galaxy hosting an AGN.
+In our study, we crossmatch these galaxies with DECaLS DR10 to obtain photometric redshifts derived using a random forest algorithm \citep{2023JCAP...11..097Z}, while spectroscopic redshifts are taken from the SDSS and DESI samples.
 For our sample of \oiiidp DPNEL XRGs, 17 ($\sim$30\%) exhibit at least one companion galaxy likely indicative of a merger event, whereas 2 XRGs are associated with multiple companion galaxies.
 The fraction of multiple galaxies rises to $\sim$45\% (26/58) if we consider the photo-$z$ selected systems within $\Delta z = 0.05$.
-This overdensity around XRGs is further supported by \cite{2019ApJ...887..266J}.
-To assess the clustering environment of XRGs, that study analyzed a sample of 107 sources at $z < 0.4$.
-The study quantified the number of SDSS galaxies with $M_r \geq -19$ located within a projected radius of 1 Mpc and a redshift interval of $\Delta z = 0.04(1+z)$ around each XRG, and found a median clustering richness of 8.9.
-The excess merger fraction further suggests that extended NLR sizes derived from the central black hole (Eqn.~\ref{eqn:radius_nlr}) may possibly be due to the fact that empirical relations may not hold true for merger systems.
+The galaxy overdensity around XRGs is further supported by \citet{2019ApJ...887..266J}, where a higher median clustering richness (quantified by the number of SDSS galaxies with $M_r \geq -19$ located within a projected radius of 1 Mpc and a redshift interval of $\Delta z = 0.04(1+z)$) of 8.9 is found around 107 XRGs at $z < 0.4$.
+The excess merger fraction further suggests that the large NLR sizes estimated from the central black hole (Eqn.~\ref{eqn:radius_nlr}) may possibly be due to the fact that empirical relations may not hold true for merger systems.
 Interestingly, among the total sample of the \totxrgs XRGs, all five with DPNEL that have deep HST high-resolution images available reveal a close companion and show strong merger signatures with tidal tails (see Figure~\ref{fig:merger}).
 The SDSS as well as DESI fiber spectra integrate light from both galaxies, resulting in a double-peaked emission profile.
-This highlights the possible contribution of mergers, which may produce jet reorientation, leading to X-shaped morphology, and making them probable hosts for dual/binary SMBHs as well.
+This highlights the possible contribution of mergers, which may produce jet reorientation, leading to X-shaped morphology, and making them probable hosts for dual/binary SMBHs as well \citep{Giri2026arXiv260405471G}.